taocpp/PEGTL/doc/Actions-and-States.md

 All "changing" action classes mentioned in this document are implemented as actions with `match()`.
 Their implementations can be found in `<tao/pegtl/change_*.hpp>` and should be studied before implementing a custom action with `match()`.

 ## Nothing

-Letting the primary template of an action class template derive from `tao::pegtl::nothing` is recommended, but not necessary.
+Letting the primary template of an action class template derive from [`tao::pegtl::nothing`](Action-Reference.md#nothing) is recommended, though not strictly necessary.

-When using `nothing`, some assertions are enabled that are usually very helpful while developing a parser.
+When using [`nothing`](Action-Reference.md#nothing), some assertions are enabled that are usually very helpful while developing a parser.

-When not using `nothing`, simply by never mentioning it (as base class), these assertions are disabled and it is possible for an action's `apply()` or `apply0()` implementation to be silently ignored.
+When not using [`nothing`](Action-Reference.md#nothing), simply by never mentioning it (as base class), these assertions are disabled and it is possible for an action's `apply()` or `apply0()` implementation to be silently ignored.

 In the following let `a` be an action template class, i.e. the instantiation of an action class template `action` for some rule `r`, or `using a = action< r >` for short.